Supplies of freeze-damaged Mexican vegetables could reach their lowest levels in March, importers said.

-There could actually be an increase in production in the second half of February, as growers scramble to get as much ripe product harvested as possible, Munger said.
-There will be a wide range in the quality of that fruit, he said.
+There could actually be an increase in tomato production in the second half of February, as growers scramble to get as much ripe product harvested as possible, Munger said, resulting in a wide range in quality.

 Prices of bell peppers and other vegetables will likely be high through late February to-mid March, said Mike Aiton, marketing director for Coachella, Calif.-based Prime Time International LLC.